RLovelett/dotfiles/README.md

 - [Linux Setup Guide (Ubuntu & Fedora)](https://github.com/RLovelett/dotfiles/wiki/Linux)
 - [![Stow has forever changed the way I manage my dotfiles](https://img.youtube.com/vi/y6XCebnB9gs/0.jpg)](https://www.youtube.com/watch?v=y6XCebnB9gs)

-## Using GNU Stow for Dotfile Management
+## Install Configuration using Stow

 GNU Stow is used to manage the dotfiles in this repository.
 It creates symlinks from a cloned copy of the repository to a specified directory, making it easy